chess3official/chess3-whitepaper/economics/tokenomics.md

 ### Deflationary Mechanisms

-**Platform Fee Burns**:
+**Buyback & Burn from Platform Fees**:
-- 50% of platform fees burned
+- A fixed share of platform fees (target: 50%) is used to **buy back $GBTZ on the open market**.
+- Bought-back tokens can be **burned** or **recycled into reward/staking pools** based on DAO decisions.
-- Reduces circulating supply
+- This continuously reduces effective circulating supply and supports long-term price stability.
-- Increases scarcity over time

-**Tournament Burns**:
+**Tournament & Event Burns**:
-- Portion of entry fees burned
+- Portion of premium tournament entry fees and special events allocated to buyback-and-burn.
-- Larger tournaments = larger burns
+- High-profile events = larger discretionary burns.
-- Community-voted burn events
+- Community can vote on major burn events via governance.

 ### Inflationary Controls

-**Emission Schedule**:
-- Decreasing rewards over time
-- Halving events every 2 years
+**Fixed Supply**:
+- Total supply is hard-capped at **1,000,000,000 $GBTZ**.
+- No additional tokens can be minted once launched.

+**Capped Match Output**:
+- Maximum **10 ranked P2E matches per NFT per day**.
-- Maximum supply cap
+- Hard cap of **50,000 matches/day** with 5,000 NFTs.

-**Reward Balancing**:
+- Keeps maximum daily token outflow from the reward pool strictly bounded.

+**Dynamic Reward Tuning**:
+- Match payouts (pot size) can be adjusted via governance based on:
+  - Player counts,
+  - Market price of $GBTZ,
-- Dynamic reward adjustments
+  - Size of remaining reward pool.
-- Based on platform activity
-- Maintains sustainable economy
+- Ensures the economy remains sustainable while still attractive for new players.

 ---

 ## Token Launch Strategy

 ### Phase 1: Fair Launch
-- Public sale (no VC pre-sale)
-- Equal opportunity for all
+- **No VC pre-sale, no team allocation** – all tokens begin in the public DEX liquidity pool.
+- $300k of liquidity is added to the pool at launch.
+- A separate $300k buy order acquires ~33% of supply for the reward pool.
-- Anti-bot measures
+- Anti-bot measures on the platform side (match limits, anti-cheat, NFT gating).
-- Transparent allocation

 ### Phase 2: Liquidity
-- DEX listing (Raydium, Orca)
+- Primary listing on DEXs (e.g. Raydium, Orca).
-- Liquidity incentives
+- LP incentives for community-provided liquidity.
+- Transparent on-chain price discovery via the initial liquidity pool.
-- Trading competitions
+- Optional trading competitions to bootstrap volume.
-- Market stability

 ### Phase 3: Expansion
-- CEX listings (target: major exchanges)
+- Potential CEX listings (target: major exchanges).
-- Cross-chain bridges
+- Cross-chain bridges for broader access.
-- Institutional partnerships
-- Mainstream adoption
+- Strategic partnerships and integrations to bring new players into the Chess3 ecosystem.

 ---